User44442/Language-Translator/README.md

 # Language Translator
-It is an Simple Language Translator.
+It is a Simple Language Translator.
 It is made on html, css and javascript.
 It uses LibreTranslate API and it supports most of the common languages.
 I am just a beginniner at coding (This is the second app/website I had made.

 # Languages
 There are 50+ languages it supports, these are all the languages: